 From One Brew to Another

 The idea that beer and coffee are a perfect pair has led to the rise of alcohol-infused coffee houses popping up nationwide, especially on the West Coast.
-Now, Chuck Garrity and Dan Natkin have taken the plunge to bring the brewery and coffeehouse concept to the Garden State with Death of the Fox Brewing Company which opened in Clarksboro in late August.
+Now, Chuck Garrity and Dan Natkin have taken the plunge to bring the brewery and coffeehouse concept to the Garden State with Death of the Fox Brewing Company, which opened in Clarksboro in late August.

 “I was traveling four; five days a week [for work]; there was always something missing,” says Garrity, a former healthcare technology executive.
 “I started home brewing and saw all this innovation happening on the West Coast and it got me thinking, ‘Why aren’t we doing that here?’”
 Garrity left the corporate world and now brews full time.
 “I thought, ‘If I’m going to do it, then I’m going to do it now.
 And right.’”
-Natkin, who is vice president and brew chef, is a more limited partner; and still works full time in the flooring industry.
+Natkin, who is vice president and brew chef, is a more limited partner; he still works full time in the flooring industry.

 These brew partners loved the sensory experience of a coffeehouse—the music, the smells, the whole feel.
 Garrity saw a correlation between passion and excitement in those who loved craft coffee beverages and those who loved craft beers, and wanted to bring them together.